 Research conducted across the nation on completion rates of full-time students entering as freshmen are between 40 and 49 percent depending on the research study.

-Please note these statistics reflect both four year programs and five year dual-degree programs.
+Please note these statistics reflect both four year programs and five year dual-degree programs combined.

-If you desire more information, please contact the director of retention services.
+If you desire more information, please contact the director of retention services at (716) 881-7726.

 Accreditation and Memberships